When Anxiety Runs

 SPACE stands for Supportive Parenting for Anxious Childhood Emotions.

-It’s a research-backed approach for anxiety and OCD that focuses on parent behavior, not getting the child to “buy in” first.
+It’s a research-backed approach for anxiety and OCD that focuses on parent behavior, without needing the child to “buy in” first.
 We know that just by changing parent behavior in specific ways, kids and teens show improvement in anxiety and OCD.

-Then we change them in a way that is:
+Then we change them in a way that is supportive, clear and consistent, and doable at home.

-Your child does not attend or want to change for this to work.
+Importantly, your child does not want to change for this to work.
+If they are stuck, SPACE still improves your child’s anxiety.
 Part of the success of SPACE is that you do not have to convince your child to do or not do anything.
 You change how YOU respond to anxiety or OCD, and their behavior change follows.

 What you’ll learn in the group

-what to say in the moment (actual wording, not vague ideas)
+• what to say in the moment (actual wording, not vague)

 How the group works: